 February 28th, 2011

 I was given a pressure cooker in 1982 and one of the first recipes I tried was red lentil soup.
-For some reason I was compelled to add sausages and this is the recipe that has evolved from that – it has become a casserole, rather than a soup.
+For some reason I was compelled to add sausages and this is the recipe that has evolved from it – a casserole, rather than a soup.

 Sausage and Lentil Casserole recipe: